OBDS-Training/Help/content/en/docs/conda/first-steps/index.md

 conda update --all
 ```

-In particular, the command will produce a detailed plan, listing packages that may be downloaded to
+In particular, the command will produce a detailed plan, listing packages that may be
-update those packages in the Conda environment.
+downloaded and updated in the Conda environment.

 We recommend careful reviewing the information detailed in the package update plan before agreeing to
 proceed, by typing `y` and pressing the Return key when prompted.